bevyengine/bevy/_release-content/release-notes/more_widgets.md

 *TODO: Add screenshots of the new Feathers widgets (text input, number input, dropdown, pane/group decorators).*

-Bevy Feathers, the opinionated UI widget collection, has added several new widgets:
+Bevy Feathers, our opinionated UI widget collection designed with the Bevy editor in mind, has added several new widgets this cycle:

 - text input (see the dedicated release note for far more details)
 - number input